Good Boy (2025 Leonberg film): Plot

 While outside one night, Indy senses the dark figure and hears Todd coughing loudly from the upstairs bedroom.
 The figure attempts to attack Indy, but he breaks free by running into the doghouse, knocking it over and breaking the chain from its anchor inside.
 Indy finds the home's cellar door open and infiltrates the home, encountering Bandit's skeleton in the process.
 Meanwhile, the dark figure approaches Todd in his bedroom while he is in a weakened, rapidly deteriorating state.
 Indy arrives in the bedroom and comforts Todd, who turns and faces his own corpse on the bed; realizing he has died, Todd is dragged by the figure through the house and into the basement.
 Indy chases him, attempting to save him as he is pulled into a dark, cavernous tunnel.
 Todd, accepting his fate, tells Indy he is a good dog but cannot rescue him, before the dark figure seizes him.

 The following morning, Vera arrives at the house, finding Todd's dead body and Indy sitting alone at the bottom of the cellar entrance.
 Vera tearfully calls for Indy, who pauses after hearing Todd's whistling from the tunnel, before ascending the stairs to her.

+The end credits that follow show various scenes of Indy sticking his head out Vera’s car window while they drive through the woods.
+At the end, a whistle similar to Todd’s is heard, prompting Indy to get back inside the car.